Southwest Connecticut Reliability Project

 Construction on a new transmission line and substation upgrades in southwest Connecticut began in December 2017.

+At Eversource, we're always working to serve you better.
 These improvements will strengthen the electric system and provide customers with the reliable power they need, both today and in the future.

 The new line will extend 3.4 miles, crossing through the towns of Bethel, Danbury, and Brookfield, Conn.
 The line will be located entirely within Eversource’s existing transmission line right of way from Plumtree Substation (near Walnut Hill Road in Bethel) to an area near Park Ridge Road in Brookfield.